MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP04 - “Sometimes Your Job Really is to Play a Video Game” with Michael Koczwara.md

 URL: https://maxfrequency.net/2021/04/17/mfp-4/
 permalink: 2021/04/17/mfp-4/
 ---
+# MFP04 - “Sometimes Your Job Really is to Play a Video Game” with Michael Koczwara

 Michael Koczwara joins the show to dive deep into freelance work, guide writing, and the wildly cool scene of modding and randomizing games.

 <audio controls>